Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/handles.md

 ## Cinemachine tool settings

-The Cinemachine tool settings are automatically displayed when a Free Look camera is selected.
+The Cinemachine tool settings are automatically displayed when a FreeLook camera is selected.
 These settings allow you to adjust the position of the three separate camera rigs: **Top**, **Middle**, and **Bottom**.

 ![overlays-menu](images/overlays-menu.png)

-For more information, see [Cinemachine Free Look Camera](FreeLookCameras.md).
+For more information, see [Cinemachine FreeLook Camera](FreeLookCameras.md).

-To deactivate the Cinemachine tool settings for a Free Look camera:
+To deactivate the Cinemachine tool settings for a FreeLook camera:

 * Right-click on the **Scene** tab in the Scene view.
 * Select **Overlays** and then **Cinemachine tools** from the pop-up menu.